redpesk-common/signal-composer-binding/docs/part-1/1-Architecture.md

 Key here are on both layers, **low** and **high**.

-- **Low levels** are in charge of handling data exchange protocol to decode/encode and retransmit with an AGL compatible format, most convenient way using **Application Framework** events.
+- **Low levels** binding used as _AGL service_, handle data exchange protocol to decode/encode and retransmit with an AGL compatible format using **Application Framework** events.
 These are divided into two parts, which are :
-  - Transport Layer plug-in that is able to read/write a protocol.
+  - A transport Layer binding's plug-in that is able to read/write a from a device.
-  - Decoding/Encoding part that exposes signals and a way to access them.
+  - Decoding/Encoding parts that expose signals.
-- **High level signal composer** gathers multiple **low level** signaling sources and creates new virtuals signals from the **raw** signals defined (eg. signal made from gps latitude and longitude that computes the heading of vehicle).
-It is modular and each signal source should be handled by specific plugins which take care of get the underlying event from **low level** or define signaling composition with simple or complex operation to output value from **raw** signals
+- **High level signal composer** binding gathers multiple **low level** signaling sources.
+Then from these sources, it exposes theirs **raw** signals or more interesting can creates new virtuals signals from them.
+Example:
+ A signal made from gps latitude and longitude that computes the heading of vehicle.
+This is modular and each signal source should be handled by specific plugins which take care of get the underlying event from **low level** or define signaling composition with simple or complex operation to output value from **raw** signals.

 A transport plug-in is a shared library that shares a common API to be compatible with **low level** services that is: